 - Borderlands 2 has Nisha, the girlfriend of Handsome Jack and a tyrant who rules Lynchwood with an iron fist.

 - Fire Emblem

 - In Radiant Dawn, Almedha is revealed as the Dark Mistress to the deceased Big Bad of Path of Radiance, Ashnard.
 Fits perfectly in that they were never married, though really she wasn't "together" with him long, as after their child was born and she lost her powers, he claimed to hold that child hostage to keep her contained, despite the fact that he dumped the child as an orphan long ago.
 Her son's identity factors heavily into the plot.

-- Princess Ishtar of the Jugdral series.
-As the fiancee of the evil Prince Yurius, she fights the protagonists despite a case of My Lover Right or Wrong and partially knowing Yurius is using her.
+- Princess Ishtar of Genealogy of the Holy War and Thracia 776.
+As the fiancee of the evil Prince Julius, she fights the protagonists despite a case of My Lover Right or Wrong and partially knowing Julius, despite caring for her in his yandere ways, is using her.